-CAMP Rehoboth was founded by Murray Archibald and Steve Elkins and an organizing team of volunteers lead by Jim Bahr in 1991.
+CAMP Rehoboth was founded by Murray Archibald and Steve Elkins (above) and an organizing team of volunteers lead by Jim Bahr in 1991.
 Jim Bahr then formally became the Executive Director of CAMP Rehoboth and Editor of Letters from CAMP Rehoboth for its first two seasons. (pictured below with partner and Blue Moon founder Victor Pisapia).
 When he relocated, co-founder and Board member Steve Elkins took over as Executive Director, a position a held for more than 25 years, uintil his death in 2018.
 Murray Archibald twice served as Interim Executive Director (1993 and 2018) and as CAMP Rehoboth Board of Directors President until 2018.

 As the organization grew, it continued to live up to its mission by supporting the arts, developing health programs, fighting discrimination, promoting political awareness, hosting sensitivity training, and developing good relationships with the local media, police, government and community.